kristinemlarson/gnssIR_python/README.md

 and L5.
 The signals are in the RINEX files, so you do not have to make a special request.
 (Warning: This is not always the case).
 Steps to follow to analyze the data from this site:

 [The data for LORG are archived at unavco.](https://www.unavco.org/data/gps-gnss/data-access-methods/dai2/app/dai2.html#4Char=LORG) From the UNAVCO site, figure out the start and end date for the data.
-Convert the month and day to day of year using ymd.py
-Then use rinex2snr.py to pick up the files and convert them.
+Convert the month and day to day of year using **ymd.py**.
+Then use **rinex2snr.py** to pick up the files and convert them.
 For 2018, it would be:

 ```sh
 python rinex2snr.py lorg 2018 332 99 nav -doy_end 365

 ```

-Make SNR files for the 2019 data.
+Then go ahead and make SNR files for the 2019 data.

 Now look at the spectral characteristics of one day.
 [The default for quickLook.py is to look at L1.](LORG/Figure_1.png)

 ```sh
 python quickLook.py lorg 2018 350 99